What does the CCI do and how does it function?

 What does the CCI do?

 The range of activities of the CCI is far-reaching: from consultancy of public administrations and legislative corporations down to analyses for the courts, from responsibility for commercial and industrial vocational training and further training down to individual support of companies.
 As a self-administering organ of the economy, the CCI maintains a varied offer of services for its members.
 The expert knowledge of the full-time experts and the experience of the honorary economic practitioners is available to everyone.
 This is also reflected in the specialist departments and above all in the CCI training centre and in the CCI innovations consultancy in Hesse.
-The range of services of the CCI is also supplemented by the offers of institutions close to the CCI such as “Business Juniors”, the Frankfurt Heating Oil and Product Exchange, the Frankfurt Real Estate Exchange and the Hesse Commission Consultancy Office (ABST Hessen).
+The range of services of the CCI is also supplemented by the offers of institutions close to the CCI such as “Business Juniors”, the Frankfurt Heating Oil and Product Exchange, the Frankfurt Real Estate Exchange, the BIEG Hessen and the Hesse Commission Consultancy Office (ABST Hessen).

 Which social policy role does the CCI have?